891-private-john-henry-boswell-image1png

 Can you help us identify Harry?

-John Henry Boswell was killed in Action at Fromelles.
+John Henry Boswell was Killed in Action at Fromelles.
 Harry’s body was never found after the battle of Fromelles in 1916 - there is a chance he might be identified, but we need help to find family DNA donors.
 As he was listed as being buried by the Germans – and in the 32nd battalion, his chance of being identified increases.
 We are still searching for suitable family DNA donors.

 If you know anything of his connections or relatives in Victoria, Australia or elsewhere, we would love to hear from you.
 He was born in Stanley near Beechworth, Victoria.